tmobile/magtape/docs/policies.md

 A singleton pod is one that has no replication control.
 Without replication control, there may be moments when the pod becomes unavailable and there is no lifecycle management to recreate the pod if it ever dies.
 If ownerReferences is present in the configuration, the pod is seen as a dependent of a ReplicationController, ReplicaSet, StatefulSet, DaemonSet, Deployment, Job or CronJob.

-Read more about Pods in the official Kubernetes documentation [official Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#owners-and-dependents)
+Read more about Pods in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#owners-and-dependents)

-## Privileged Pod Security Context (Check ID: MT2001)

-This policy checks for the existence of a Privileged Pod Security Context within the workload configuration and will deny the workload if detected.

-Pods can enable privileged mode, using the privileged flag on the SecurityContext of the container spec.
-This configuration allows for many unintended security related vulnerabilities and should therefore be disallowed on clusters.
-This is a pretty basic check, and there are certainly more ways to abuse a pods security context, but this should provide a base to start from to build a more advanced policy.

-Read more about Privileged Pods in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod/#privileged-mode-for-pod-containers)

-## Host Port (Check ID: MT2002)
+## Host Port (Check ID: MT1008)

 This policy checks for the existence of a hostPort within the workload configuration and will deny the workload if detected.